An alternative career path for Food Safety professionals

-Does the speed at which industry climbs on board the food safety and food traceability train drag your mood back down?
+Does the slow speed your company climbs on board the food safety and food traceability train drag your mood back down?

-There are other options for microbiology and food science graduates – the same holds for Food Safety, Quality and Quality Systems professionals who are working for food and beverage companies.
+There are other options for microbiology, food science and chemistry graduates – the same holds for Food Safety, Quality and Quality Systems professionals who are working for food and beverage companies.

 You just might have overlooked them, or not considered how your skills, passion and experience apply in the tech world.

 That’s the purpose of this article – to give you a better understanding of what compliance software companies do, who they hire, the type of people they hire and how your skills as a Food Safety or Quality professional fits into their company.